shze/lazysync/README.md

 ## Status

-* Syncing works for folders and files.
+* Syncing works for folders, files and symlinks.
 * Files are not directly deleted, but versioned and kept until manually deleted.
 * Sync is automatically paused if paths are not yet mounted on start, or are unmounted during its run.
 * Problems:
   * Relative symlinks `local` -> `remote` are not updated.
 (LazySync creates symlinks with absolute paths.)
-  * If `remote` is accessed by anybody or anything else, it will mistakenly be counted as own access and cause a file download.
+  * A file access can be missed and the file won't be downloaded if the access/open time is too short to be detected.
 * To Do:
   * Better logging levels and user adjustable logging.
   * Make sleep time user adjustable.